Skip to content

 A vital and pitiful procession: William Kentridge at EYE

 With its latest retrospective If We Ever Get To Heaven, EYE again convincingly and confidently presents itself as a museum that looks beyond film history.
-This was already evident in previous exhibitions such as Expanded Cinema, which showcased visual artists working at the intersection of film and art.
+Previous exhibitions such as Expanded Cinema, which showcased visual artists working at the intersection of film and art, already demonstrated this.
 Now William Kentridge has been given the honour of...

 Pierre Boulez is alive!?

 He is the last surviving avant-gardist, and it will not have escaped new-music lovers that he turned 90 on Thursday, 26 March.
-I mean, of course, Pierre Boulez, the composer and conductor who once declared Schoenberg dead and suggested that perhaps opera houses should be blown up because of their moldy programming.
+I mean, of course, Pierre Boulez, the composer and conductor who once declared Schoenberg dead and suggested that maybe opera houses should be blown up because of their moldy programming.
 The same man then tirelessly broke a lance for the music of Arnold Schoenberg ...

 manger